 Add to that, our brain is always going to err with a “danger” assessment than go with “maybe that’s safe.”
 That’s because if there isn’t really any danger, we’re still fine if our brain goes ahead and sounds the alarm.
 But if our brain takes a chance on our safety—and is wrong, well . . . we may not survive that decision.
 So, since our brain always prioritizes survival, we’ve likely experienced lots of false alarms.

 We can learn how to turn off that internal stress alarm.

 When it comes to stress, knowing how to turn off that alarm can make a huge difference in our lives.
 Consider how many physiological changes happen once that alarm is triggered (and those changes are hard on the body)—and how many times it’s just a false alarm.

 And here's the great news!
-As part of our Brain Highways: Reducing Stress course, we teach new and expecting parents how to turn off that alarm.
+As part of our Calm Parents, Happy Baby: Reducing Prenatal and First-Year Stress course, we teach new and expecting parents how to turn off that alarm.

 The first year of life is HUGE in terms of brain development.

 Whether our baby’s brain ends up being wired for protection (focused on survival) or wired for connection (focused on learning, creating, and compassion) is largely determined by what we do during those first twelve months.
 Believe it or not, much of what happens that first year is also a great predictor of whether our child will excel academically, have great social interactions, be skilled in sports, and “bounce back” when faced with challenges.